 - Board meetings

-As schools worldwide shifted to remote learning due to the pandemic, VRI in educational settings played a valuable role for both the educators and the students.
+As schools worldwide shifted to remote learning due to the pandemic, VRI in educational settings played a valuable role for educators and students.

 With video conferencing tools such as Zoom, Skype, Webex, or any other virtual learning platform, Video remote interpretation (VRI) offers the ability to see the facial expressions of students/families.
 It ensures a more personal interaction that provides a high level of accuracy.
 Video Remote Interpretation gives educators on-demand access to professional interpreters.
 It ensures visual contact with the interpreter in distance learning sessions or parent/teacher conferences without adding any special equipment.